barnolacesc/gha-selfhosted-runner/README.md

 # GitHub Actions Self-Hosted Runner for Raspberry Pi

-This repository contains the configuration for running a GitHub Actions self-hosted runner in a Docker container on a Raspberry Pi 3B+.
+This repository contains the configuration for running a GitHub Actions self-hosted runner in a Docker container on a Raspberry Pi running 64-bit OS (aarch64/arm64).

 ## Prerequisites

-- Raspberry Pi 3B+ running Raspberry Pi OS or similar
+- Raspberry Pi running 64-bit OS (aarch64/arm64)
 - Docker and Docker Compose installed
 - GitHub repository where you want to add the runner